 There are various other resources available to those in the midst of a mental crisis.
 Staying in touch with a mental health professional can help you navigate crises and prevent them from recurring.
 If you believe you may cause harm to yourself or others during a crisis, walk-in urgent care can be a useful resource.

 It’s never too late to seek help for a mental health crisis.
-At Restore Mental Health, our knowledgeable and caring team is ready to provide you with the support you need.
-Give us a call today to take the first step toward a peaceful life.
+At Restore Mental Health, our knowledgeable and caring team is here to support you.
+Reach out anytime to start feeling better.